w3c/wot-security/wot-security-best-practices.md

 * CoAPS with one of psk, public, cert.
 * MQTTS with basic (MQTT native username/password)

+In addition, TDs with HTTP/nosec and CoAP/nosec should be tested and properly handled.
+They are useful in conjunction with reverse proxies that layer on one of the above secure transport and authentication schemes.

 ## Access Control

 ## End-to-end Security